 The Iowa Occupational Safety and Health part of the Iowa Division of Labor Services.
-Its main office is located in Des Moines, Iowa.
+The main office is located in Des Moines, Iowa.

-The Iowa State Plan applies to all public and private sector workplaces in the state with the exception of: private sector maritime activities, marine terminals, and longshoring; federal government-owned and contractor-operated military facilities; bridge construction projects spanning the Mississippi and Missouri Rivers between Iowa and other states; federal government employers and employees; and the United States Postal Service (these fall under OSHA jurisdiction).
+The Iowa State Plan applies to all state and local government and private sector workplaces in the state with the exception of: private sector maritime activities, marine terminals, and longshoring; federal government-owned and contractor-operated military facilities; bridge construction projects spanning the Mississippi and Missouri Rivers between Iowa and other states; federal government workplaces and workers; and the United States Postal Service (which all fall under OSHA jurisdiction).

 State Plans must set workplace safety and health standards that are "at least as effective" as OSHA standards.
 State Plans may promulgate standards that are more stringent than the comparable federal standards or promulgate standards covering hazards not addressed by federal standards.